unixorn/awesome-zsh-plugins/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/thornjad/zpico)
  ![GitHub Repo stars](https://img.shields.io/github/stars/thornjad/zpico)

-The minuscule ZSH package manager.
+**zpico** is a minuscule ZSH package manager.
 No frills, no bloat, just 2 kB of 100% ZSH code, providing complete package management for your ZSH environment.

 ZSH package managers are abundant, but most are bloated, slow or have excessive requirements.
 On top of that, more than a few have been abandoned for years.
 Zpico does not seek to be the best of the best, rather to balance functionality against a tiny, fast footprint.